-We aim to keep rents affordable.
-We use government rules alongside the cost of maintaining homes to set your rent.
+We want our rents to be as fair and affordable as possible.
+So we use government rules as well as the cost of maintaining your home to set your initial rent.

 We look at: